 So, what to do if you notice tear stains in a cat?

 1. Sudden onset?
 Talk to your vet first

-Any just like changes in a cat’s behavior, any change in feline appearance could indicate a problem.
+Any changes in a cat's behavior or any change in feline appearance could indicate a problem.
 If your cat has recently developed tear stains then the first person you need to talk to is your veterinarian.

 2. Consider changing the food

 Next, check the ingredient list on the food Kitty is eating.
 If food dyes are listed, try a dye-free food.
 Beet pulp is often listed.
 It’s not harmful but may contribute to staining issues.